5 Powerful & Pure Weight Gain Shakes

 A few other tidbits to keep in mind:

 - Creatine can be a great addition to the shakes listed.
 All I ask is that you: a) choose a brand that is pure in terms of ingredients and also NSF Certified for Sport.
 My favorite is Klean Athlete – Klean Creatine Mention Work with your sports dietitian to figure out the best dosage and timing for your specific training needs c) Stay hydrated and eat well throughout the day to avoid any potential side effects.
-Although research tells us that high quality creatine is safe for athletes above the age of 18, you still need to be smart about dosage and your hydration/fueling strategy throughout the day.
+Although research tells us that high-quality creatine is safe for athletes above the age of 18, you still need to be smart about dosage and your hydration/fueling strategy throughout the day.

 - Even if you are someone who struggles to gain weight, this does not mean you should consume one massive 1,000 calorie shake each day.
 Instead, consume a shake like the ones listed above 2-3 times throughout the day.
 Try having one right after morning practice and another 1-2 hours before bed each night.
 Remember, a “gainer” shake is not meant to be used as a miraculous potion to cure your inability to gain weight but more as a calorie supplement to your daily food intake.

-So there we have it folks, your cliff notes guide to weight gain and 3 new, whole-food shakes to get the job done in the most safe and effective way!
+So there we have it, folks, your cliff notes guide to weight gain and 5 new, whole-food shakes to get the job done in the safest and most effective way!
 If you are looking for more extensive guidance regarding weight gain, check out our Ultimate Weight Gain Guide and then consider booking a free 15-minute strategy call after viewing our 1 on 1 virtual coaching packages.
 Check out some testimonials below to see what kind of results you could achieve by working with us.